This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 We recommend beginning your journey much earlier in the morning than we did.
 Aim to hit the road by 8am, earlier if possible.

-1st Destination: The White Temple (Free admission)
+1st Destination: The White Temple (50 Baht for foreigners)

 Getting there: The White Temple is located 12km south of Chiang Rai city center.
 Depending on where you rent your motorbike from, ask for directions to get to Highway 1.
 Drive south on Highway 1 for about 12km.
 You will see the White Temple from a distance.
 Be prepared to move into the right lane in order to make a right turn to reach it.
 Try not to miss the turn, like we did!

 The White Temple opens at 6:30am, and since it faces east the golden glow of sunrise will make for some gorgeous pictures.
 Plus you’ll beat the throngs of tourists arriving by bus later in the morning and afternoon.